GuidesRecipesAPI ReferenceChangelog

 When to use this page

-The currencies and rails listed here drive what's available in:
+The currencies and rails listed here determine what is available in:

 • The Add Payment Method form when adding a bank account on a Contact

-• The Send flow when picking what currency to send in
+• The Send flow when picking the send currency

-• The Receive page when sharing your own bank deposit details
+• The Receive page when sharing bank deposit details

 Supported corridors